finbaromahony/FPS-Dedicated-Server/README.md

 It exits when steam is attempting to get "user info" performing the operation manually does work.

+## Troubleshooting <a name="troubleshooting"></a>

+There are issues with the installation of components from time to time This can happen with steam itself or with the installation/upgrade of a dedicated server

+The `deploy_fps_server.sh` can be run as many times as required until the desired effect is obtained.

 ### Manual steps if CSGO installation fails